 I’m so pleased with the overall look I’ve been developing with my regency accessories and this sleeveless spencer has really been the cherry on top, I think.
 Other accessories seen in the photos include a fichu and bonnet I had made previously, a necklace (actually made from 18th c. beads!) which I received as a gift years ago (thanks Kelsey!), a generic wooden fan from a souvenir store, and Emma boots from American Duchess which another friend (thanks Caitlin!) nabbed for me during their Boxing Day sale.
 Another friend, Rebekah, helped take some photos at Saratoga Spa State Park’s mineral springs bathing pavilion.

 The springs of Saratoga Springs have a long history, and not being originally from the area, I still have a lot to learn about the local history – to be fair, I think there’s always a lot more to learn no matter how “expert” one is.
 While the post-colonial history of the springs has been written about a lot, I am still trying to find a well-researched source for information on its use pre-colonization by the Mohawk, to whom it belonged, and other Native Americans, and how it actually came to be taken over by the Europeans.
 Unfortunately a lot of the statements put out by the city, etc. on local signage and websites about that part of the history are pretty sparse, and I suspect, “cleaned up” and romanticized.
-If anyone knows of books or articles on this topic, please leave a comment below.

 Materials and Construction